 6.05.2010

-My whole first half of the decade was an existence spent stiffly practicing Vipassana while helping people die in their homes (hospice work) and taking care of those whom had begun losing their minds and bodily functions.
+My first 6 years of the 2000's was spent stiffly practicing Vipassana while helping people die in their homes (hospice work) and taking care of those whom had begun losing their minds and bodily functions.
 Suffering was my psychology.
 Theory and practice were completely indistinct.
 Vipassana gave me great insight and almost an indifference towards pain and pleasure.
 Thank you, Satipatthana Sutta.
-It was a serene five years with you, begun at the turn of the century.
-My perfect encyclopedic lover - a text, universes long - on the condition of suffering... manifesting as experiential knowledge through meditation... much different than the void of intellectual concept.
+It was a serene six years with you.

-My primary relationship was between myself and Dhamma.
-(Woe was any lover that tried to change that.)
-That Theravadic romance left me with one very tough lesson about the way in which my psyche works.
-That my existence is now and has always been a constant appraisal.
-An appraisal of the self.
+My perfect lover was a text, universes long, on the condition of suffering.
+It was imperative for me to gain experiential knowledge in metaphysics, and it manifested through my meditation practice.
+My primary relationship was between myself and what was called 'dhamma'.
+(Woe to any lover that tried to change that.)
+It was a sort of Theravadic romance that left me with one very tough lesson about the way in which my psyche works, which was that my existence has always been a constant appraisal: an appraisal of the self.

 In this moment, I am evading suffering.
-I am forsaking all committed love and romance, for my Big Love.
-What's my Big Love, at the moment?
-It's simple.
-It's the idea of delving into two years of advanced study in the very things that move me... and in the form of visual art and narration.
+I am forsaking all committed love and romance, for my big love.
+What's my big love, I ask myself?
+In this moment, it is the idea of delving into two years of advanced study in the very things that move me... and in the form of visual art and narration.
 I'd like to focus on this thing of suffering.
 I'd like to tackle it.
 It's been my specialty all my life.

 I can not escape it and I have many stories to tell of it.
 And so, thinking about a master's program that is right for me and what I have to offer, I have had a couple of eurekas...

-I'm applying for the big leagues now.
-I'm no newbie to writing essays asking for other people's money.
-It's what got me funded through my undergrad.
-And it's funny how Vipassana was the reason that I got a full ride... that's a story for another day.
-Or maybe an essay.
-But really, as I sit here sifting through bits of scrap paper, emails, links, brochures, conference materials, napkins, notebooks and websites - looking to painfully narrow down the list of desired grad programs - it hits me.
+It's funny how my own suffering, which led me to help myself with Vipassana meditation, was the reason that I got "lucky" with a full tuition scholarship for my undergrad.
+It's almost disturbing that my pain led me right into a situation where I was offered, without asking, a full ride.
+(That's a story for another day.)
+As I sit here sifting through bits of scrap paper, emails, links, brochures, conference materials, napkins, notebooks and websites - looking to narrow down the list of desired grad programs - it hits me.
 I thrive in strife.
-In 2005 I was majoring in Psychology with a minor in Creative Writing.
-I was prepped to professionalize in a realm where existential human concerns were the absolute zenith of my future work.
+I succeed because I suffer.
+In 2005 I was majoring in psychology with a minor in creative writing.
+I was prepping myself to professionalize in a realm where an existential human concern (the nature of suffering itself) was the absolute zenith of my proposed future work.
+As a visual artist, does my proposed future work look that much different than a psychologist's work?

-My whole first half of the decade was an existence spent stiffly practicing Vipassana while helping people die in their homes (hospice work) and taking care of those whom had begun losing their minds and bodily functions.
+My first 6 years of the 2000's was spent stiffly practicing Vipassana while helping people die in their homes (hospice work) and taking care of those whom had begun losing their minds and bodily functions.
 Suffering was my psychology.
 Theory and practice were completely indistinct.
 Vipassana gave me great insight and almost an indifference towards pain and pleasure.
 Thank you, Satipatthana Sutta.
-It was a serene five years with you, begun at the turn of the century.
-My perfect encyclopedic lover - a text, universes long - on the condition of suffering... manifesting as experiential knowledge through meditation... much different than the void of intellectual concept.
+It was a serene six years with you.

-My primary relationship was between myself and Dhamma.
-(Woe was any lover that tried to change that.)
-That Theravadic romance left me with one very tough lesson about the way in which my psyche works.
-That my existence is now and has always been a constant appraisal.
-An appraisal of the self.
+My perfect lover was a text, universes long, on the condition of suffering.
+It was imperative for me to gain experiential knowledge in metaphysics, and it manifested through my meditation practice.
+My primary relationship was between myself and what was called 'dhamma'.
+(Woe to any lover that tried to change that.)
+It was a sort of Theravadic romance that left me with one very tough lesson about the way in which my psyche works, which was that my existence has always been a constant appraisal: an appraisal of the self.

 In this moment, I am evading suffering.
-I am forsaking all committed love and romance, for my Big Love.
-What's my Big Love, at the moment?
-It's simple.
-It's the idea of delving into two years of advanced study in the very things that move me... and in the form of visual art and narration.
+I am forsaking all committed love and romance, for my big love.
+What's my big love, I ask myself?
+In this moment, it is the idea of delving into two years of advanced study in the very things that move me... and in the form of visual art and narration.
 I'd like to focus on this thing of suffering.
 I'd like to tackle it.
 It's been my specialty all my life.

 I can not escape it and I have many stories to tell of it.
 And so, thinking about a master's program that is right for me and what I have to offer, I have had a couple of eurekas...

-I'm applying for the big leagues now.
-I'm no newbie to writing essays asking for other people's money.
-It's what got me funded through my undergrad.
-And it's funny how Vipassana was the reason that I got a full ride... that's a story for another day.
-Or maybe an essay.
-But really, as I sit here sifting through bits of scrap paper, emails, links, brochures, conference materials, napkins, notebooks and websites - looking to painfully narrow down the list of desired grad programs - it hits me.
+It's funny how my own suffering, which led me to help myself with Vipassana meditation, was the reason that I got "lucky" with a full tuition scholarship for my undergrad.
+It's almost disturbing that my pain led me right into a situation where I was offered, without asking, a full ride.
+(That's a story for another day.)
+As I sit here sifting through bits of scrap paper, emails, links, brochures, conference materials, napkins, notebooks and websites - looking to narrow down the list of desired grad programs - it hits me.
 I thrive in strife.
-In 2005 I was majoring in Psychology with a minor in Creative Writing.
-I was prepped to professionalize in a realm where existential human concerns were the absolute zenith of my future work.
+I succeed because I suffer.
+In 2005 I was majoring in psychology with a minor in creative writing.
+I was prepping myself to professionalize in a realm where an existential human concern (the nature of suffering itself) was the absolute zenith of my proposed future work.
+As a visual artist, does my proposed future work look that much different than a psychologist's work?

 5.27.2010